 Exchanging thoughts on gas grid regulation in Brussels at the FSR/CEER training.
 Always a pleasure and good to be challenged by bright regulators from all over EU and beyond.

 The training compels you to question your current approach to regulation and to look at ways to improve upon it.
 This course provides extremely helpful tools that will be very useful in my day-to-day job and I will definitely be putting into practice all I’ve learnt.

 The Instructors were very good, the organisation was perfect and everything worked very well.
 The mix of case studies, discussions and presentations was excellent.

-Understand the basic principles and most topical issues of gas sector regulation in Europe and worldwide.
-This blended course starts with a four-week online block, introducing you to the basic…
+Understand the basic principles and most topical issues of gas sector regulation in Europe and worldwide Building on our flagship ‘Specialised Training on the Regulation of Gas Markets’, this new…

 To meet, discuss and learn in the channel that suits you best.